coderZsq/coderZsq.project.ios/README.md

 ##### Get Started

-- This project is base on the **RouterPattern** practice, So you need to clone [RouterPattern](https://github.com/coderZsq/coderZsq.practice.native/tree/master/RouterPattern)
+- This project is base on the **RouterPattern** practice, So you need to clone [RouterPattern](https://github.com/coderZsq/coderZsq.practice.native/tree/master/RouterPattern).
-- Then, you need a [node](https://nodejs.org/en/) server environment
+- Then, you need a [node](https://nodejs.org/en/) server environment.
-- Last, run the following command to launch server
+- Last, run the following command to launch server.

 ```
 $ cd RouterPattern/server/RouterPattern